avistavkin/WeatherAppCarpenter/README.md

 # General
 Collects weather data, using openweather api https://openweathermap.org/.
-Will support most which that's free to collect from there api.
+Will collecting most of the data which is free to collect from there api.

 ### Issues